mit-ll-responsible-ai/equine/docs/CONTRIBUTING.md

     pre-commit run
     ```

+We prefer that any contributed code be outfitted with contracts from `icontract` and tested with `hypothesis`.
+This combination frequently means that the tests require few (if any) actual post-checks -- if the contracts are
+well-written, then `hypothesis` can generate reasonable tests that will explore the bounds of the contracts
+for each method.
+Assuming that tests pass, then make a pull request.

-## Building the documentation
+## Documentation
+In the [MIT-LL Responsible AI GitHub organization](https://github.com/mit-ll-responsible-ai), we use the numpy/scipy format for docstrings.

 We use [mkdocs](https://www.mkdocs.org) to build our documentation and autodocumented API.
 Most of these files can be found in the `docs` folder, and the dependencies to generate
 your own version of the documentation can be installed via:
     ```shell
-    pip install -e .[docs]
+    pip install -e .'[docs]'
     ```

-You can build the documentation by issuing `mkdocs build` from the root directory.
+You can test new documentation by issuing `mkdocs serve` from the root directory.
 Once
-that has built, you can check out the new documentation via `mkdocs serve` and connecting
-your browser to localhost:8000.
+it has built, you can check out the new documentation by connecting your browser to localhost:8000.